 Pharmacy technicians in Tennessee do not need to be certified, but they do need to fill out an application for licensure and be approved by the Tennessee Board of Pharmacy.
 As part of the application, candidates must submit a background check, a statement of competency, education and employment information, and Social Security number, and pay a $95 registration fee.

-If you want to become a pharmacy technician in Texas, you need to have a high school diploma or GED and complete a state-approved training course.
+If you want to become a pharmacy technician trainee or pharmacy technician in Texas, you need to have a high school diploma or GED and complete a state-approved training course.
 You will also be required to pass a certification exam.

 After you complete your certification, you can apply for a license to practice in Texas.
 Applications for pharmacy technicians include a background check and a record of fingerprints.